 Gaviscon is safe to take while you are breastfeeding.
 However, if your baby is premature or has health problems, check with your doctor first.

 Some medicines should not be taken at the same time as Gaviscon.
 This is because medications can interfere with each other.
 Do not take Gaviscon within 2 hours before or after taking:

 - Penicillamine (for rheumatoid arthritis).

 - Antipsychotic medications (for mental health problems such as bipolar disorder and schizophrenia).

 - Bisphosphonates such as alendronic acid (to treat and prevent bone problems such as osteoporosis).

-- A protein pump inhibitor (ppi) such as omeprazole and lansoprazole.
+- A protein pump inhibitor (PPI) such as omeprazole and lansoprazole.

 It is safe to take acetaminophen at the same time as Gaviscon.
-Do not take other pain relievers, such as ibuprofen or aspirin, with Gaviscon without first checking with your doctor or pharmacist.
+Do not take other pain relievers, such as ibuprofen or aspirin, with Gaviscon without checking with your doctor or pharmacist.
 These can make your symptoms worse.

 Mixing Gaviscon with herbal remedies and supplements